zah1r-7/Personal-projects-Swift/Alarma con ubicacion/README.md

-This is an iOs alarm app that works with the device location
+This is an iOs alarm app that works with the device location, programmed with Swift